 In addition to the triennial market power update requirement applicable to Category 2 sellers, all public utilities with market-based rate authority (including both Category 1 and 2 sellers) must report any "changes in status," which include changes to the facts set forth in their initial MBR application or most recent market power update approved by the Commission.
-The requirements to file a change in status notice were first detailed in Order No. 652114 but were substantially updated in Order No. 697.
-Under current rules, a change in status filing is mandatory for certain events and discretionary for other changes, based on the seller's assessment of whether the change would have materially changed the Commission's prior market power findings.
+The requirements to file a change in status notice were first detailed in Order No. 6521490 but were substantially updated in Order No. 697 and more recently in Order No. 816.
+A change in status filing is mandatory for certain events and discretionary for other changes, based on the seller's assessment of whether the change would have materially changed the Commission's prior market power findings.
 Events requiring the submission of a change in status notice include:

-Cumulative increases in ownership or control of 100 MW or more of generation capacity in any BAA market (sellers may offset decreases against increases), whether through acquisition of new or existing generating facilities or through contractual arrangements.115 As noted, such changes are determined on a consolidated basis for all MBR sellers in the corporate family.
+• Cumulative increases in ownership or control of 100 MW or more of generation capacity1491 in any BAA market (sellers may offset decreases against increases), whether through acquisition of new or existing generating facilities or through contractual arrangements.1492 As noted, such changes are determined on a consolidated basis for all MBR sellers in the corporate family.
+Order No. 816 clarified that, when tabulating new capacity for purposes of the 100 MW reporting threshold, MBR sellers need not consider owned and purchased capacity located in first-tier markets1493 but must apply the 100 MW threshold to each new relevant market (not previously studied) in which a seller and/or its affiliates acquire a cumulative net increase of 100 MW.1494